 Our blackjack basic strategy trainer helps you master the perfect way to play.
 It gives feedback on your every decision and lists areas of improvement at the end of the game.

 The basic strategy drill is part of our Blackjack trainer by Bojoko app for iOS and Android.
 It also includes a card counting drill and free play mode.
-You can check it out on our Blackjack trainer page.
-Alternatively, you can play the stand-alone version of our basic strategy drill below.
+You can read more about the app on the Blackjack trainer page.

 EXAMPLE: You have 7-8 (a hard 15); the dealer has a 9.
 At the intersection of a Hard 15 and dealer 9 you'll see H. It means you should hit.